 The 1980s for me were a time of getting involved in bicycling.
 I went from riding, to advocating, to teaching cycling, to leading tours.
 While teaching a Bicycle Touring Course at the University of South Carolina (USC) I found out about a program to get students over the age of 25 (I was 32) back in school.
 It was a chance to get a degree.
 I jumped at the offer.
-Six years later I had earned a Masters in Recreation Geography and taught 12 Bicycle Touring Courses (one each semester).
-USC still offers the course (Bicycle Touring PEDU 186) in the College of Education under Outdoor Activities.
+Six years later I had earned a Masters in Recreation Geography and taught 12 Bicycle Touring Courses (one each semester) in their PE Dept. USC still offers the course (Bicycle Touring PEDU 186) in the College of Education under Outdoor Activities.

 I moved to Columbia, SC in 1979.
 In 1980 I bought a bicycle and started riding with the local club—the Carolina Cyclers.
 Jack Logomarsino, a University of South Carolina professor was very involved with the Club and cycling education.
 He taught his first League of American Wheelmen (LAW) Effective Cycling course in the Spring of 1981 at the University.
 We met each Saturday for classroom sessions and afternoon on-road bike skill rides.

 Taking the course grounded me in good bicycling techniques and also started me on a long journey of bicycling as well as teaching and advocating for bicycling.
 At the end of the course (May 17, 1981) we each received an Effective Cyclist certificate.
 Today LAW is known as the League of American Bicyclists (LAB) and they offer Smart Cycling that teaches bicycling skills through certified instructors.